commercial-emacs/commercial-emacs/README.md

 Only the C code was changed.
 Lisp package code bogs as before.
-To realize the improvement, one ought to `find-file-literally` and turn off showstopping modes like `font-lock-mode` and `hl-line-mode`.
+To realize the improvement, one ought to `find-file-literally` and turn off showstopping modes like `font-lock-mode`, `hl-line-mode` and dousing `blink-paren-function`.
+We'll likely need a rendition of that perennial *hack in flagrante* `so-long-mode` that performs all these deactivations for you.
-Alas, most will consider having to do this as suboptimal as the prevailing hack *du jour* `so-long-mode`.

 ### <a name="tree-sitter"></a>How can I try tree-sitter highlighting?